-You need a guide when you are building a risk management system
+You need a plan when you are building a risk management system

 Integrating a risk management system into your department or organization will be a major endeavor.
 While there are significant benefits to making this change, the degree of effort required should not be underestimated.
 Designing and implementing an ERM system is not something you can just jump into.